nesi/support-docs/docs/Getting_Started/Next_Steps/MPI_Scaling_Example_-_Duplicate.md

 when you submit a job it is always a good idea to request about 20% more wall time and memory than you think you are going to need to minimise the chance of your jobs failing due to a lack of resources.
-Your project\'s fair share score considers the time actually used by the job, not the time requested by the job.
+Your project's fair share score considers the time actually used by the job, not the time requested by the job.